Hexfalc/Debian-Termux-HexFalc-Scripts/README.md

 Now press termux's Ctrl + X, then y and press Enter to save.

-Now you can login to your user using "su [your user name here]".
+Now you can login to your user using "su [add your user name here]".

 ### Login to user directly when typing "debian" command